itprov/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Stop Sign 			| Stop Sign   		 							|

-The model was able to correctly all of the 6 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly identify all of the 6 traffic signs, which gives an accuracy of 100%.
+This compares favorably to the accuracy on the test set of 94.8%.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)